-Part 2 Priority products
+Part 2 Priority products and priority waste

-75 Preparation and notification of draft priority product statement
+75 Preparation and notification of draft priority statement

-- (1) The chief executive may- - (a) prepare a draft priority product statement for 1 or more products; and - (b) advertise the existence and availability of the statement by notice published on the department's website and in any other way the chief executive considers appropriate. - (2) The notice must state- - (a) how copies of the draft priority product statement may be obtained or accessed; and

-(b) the period, of at least 28 days after publication of the notice, within which a person may make a written submission to the chief executive about any matter relevant to the statement.
+- (1) The chief executive may- - (a) prepare a draft priority statement for- - (i) 1 or more products; or - (ii) 1 or more categories of waste; and - (b) advertise the existence and availability of the statement by notice published on the department's website and in any other way the chief executive considers appropriate. - (2) The notice must state- - (a) how copies of the draft priority statement may be obtained or accessed; and - (b) the period, of at least 28 days after publication of the notice, within which a person may make a written submission to the chief executive about any matter relevant to the statement.

-76 Requirements for draft priority product statement
+76 Requirements for draft priority statement

-- (1) The draft priority product statement must state- - (a) the products intended to be included in the final statement as priority products; and - (b) how each proposed product satisfies the priority product criteria under section 77; and - (c) management options under consideration for each product, including for example a product stewardship scheme, a disposal ban or a strategic waste planning option. - (2) In deciding whether to include a product in the draft priority product statement, the chief executive must consider- - (a) whether the product satisfies the priority product criteria under section 77; and - (b) whether action is proposed or is currently in progress for the product through a national approach; and - (c) whether there are significant benefits from taking action to reduce impacts from disposal of the product. - (3) In deciding the management options to be stated under subsection (1)(c), the chief executive must have regard to the waste and resource management hierarchy and the waste and resource management principles. - (4) In preparing a draft priority product statement, the chief executive may consult with any expert reference group or other entity the chief executive considers appropriate.
+- (1) The draft priority statement must state- - (a) the products or category of waste intended to be included in the final statement as priority products or priority waste; and - (b) how each proposed product or the proposed category of waste satisfies the criteria under section 77; and - (c) the management options under consideration for each proposed product or the proposed category of waste, including, for example, a product stewardship scheme, a disposal ban under part 4 or a strategic waste planning option. - (2) In deciding whether to include a product or category of waste in the draft priority statement, the chief executive must consider- - (a) whether the product or category of waste satisfies the criteria under section 77; and - (b) whether action is proposed or is currently in progress for the product or category of waste through a national approach; and - (c) whether there are significant benefits from taking action to reduce impacts from disposal of the product or category of waste. - (3) In deciding the management options to be stated under subsection (1)(c), the chief executive must have regard to the waste and resource management hierarchy and the waste and resource management principles. - (4) In preparing a draft priority statement, the chief executive may consult with any expert reference group or other entity the chief executive considers appropriate.